 - selling livestock

-- cleaning houses
+- a house cleaning business

 - seasonal gardening work